garimaa0907/Project-3BookManagement/README.md

 ### DELETE /books/:bookId/review/:reviewId
 - Check if the review exist with the reviewId.
 Check if the book exist with the bookId.
 Send an error response with appropirate status code like [this](#error-response-structure) if the book or book review does not exist
-- Delete the related reivew.
+- Delete the related review.
 - Update the books document - decrease review count by one

 ### Authentication